Anti-Trafficking Compliance Plan

 - Employing fair recruitment, wage and housing practices; and

-- Preventing prohibited trafficking activity by CI Suppliers, and monitoring, detecting and terminating those who engage in such activities.
+- Preventing prohibited trafficking activity by CI Delivery Partners, and monitoring, detecting and terminating those who engage in such activities.

 This Compliance Plan sets out CI’s baseline standards for anti-trafficking compliance and applies to any portion of a U.S. Government contracts, sub-contracts, cooperative agreements, awards and sub-awards that: